Skip to content

 As for treatment, above.

-The side effects profile of antibiotics used for prophylaxis of whooping cough?
+What is the side effect profile of antibiotics used for prophylaxis of whooping cough?

 Placebo was better than erythromycin estolate for in terms ofg compliance and side effect profile.